Heritage 2033 delivery plan: 2023–2026

 This delivery plan details how we will deliver National Lottery investment.

-Our priority in 2023–2024 is to implement our new strategy with this first year acting as a transition year as we move from the Strategic Funding Framework 2019–2024 to the new investment principles and aims set out in Heritage 2033.
+Our priority in 2023–2024 was to implement our new strategy and transition from the Strategic Funding Framework 2019–2024 to the aims and four new investment principles set out in Heritage 2033.

-In this first year we will establish and streamline our funding processes as we transition to assessing funding applications under the four investment principles, as well as mapping the development of our strategic initiatives and partnerships.
-This implementation programme includes updating our guidance, application forms and process, and the way we monitor and evaluate the impact of our grants.
-Our progress through the transition year will be evaluated at the end of 2023–2024.
+In this first year we established and streamlined our funding processes as we transitioned to assessing funding applications under the four investment principles, as well as mapping the development of our strategic initiatives and partnerships.
+This implementation programme included updating our guidance, application forms and process, and development work to review the way we monitor and evaluate the impact of our grants.
+In the second year we will continue this work and review the impact of the transition on grant applicants and staff as part of our continuous improvement programme.

-Our funding approach will continue to be open, responsive and devolved.
+Our funding approach will continue to be open, responsive and devolved, using local knowledge and expertise to support heritage projects at the heart of locally led visions for change.
 We will:

 Investment plans and budgets